HPSCTerrSys/ParFlowDiagnostics/README.md

 To run the tests, a working ParFlow environment is needed.
 Instructions to build one can be found at [https://icg4geo.icg.kfa-juelich.de/ModelSystems/ParFlow_scripts](https://icg4geo.icg.kfa-juelich.de/ModelSystems/ParFlow_scripts).
 Because this ParFlow environment is a separate, independent environment from the HeAT environment, the source code is separated as well: The `tests.sh` runs the ParFlow elements of the test cases and needs to be called from the ParFlow environment.
 The Python Files run the HeAT diagnostics and need to be called from the HeAT environment.
 Environments can be switched by `sourcing` their respective `.ini` files.

-**Big-Data Benchmarking**
+## Big-Data Benchmarking

-Note: only relevant for users with HPC expertise.
+Note: Only relevant for users with HPC expertise.

 Generic Test for Big-Data capability and Scalability of all Methods provided in the Diagnostics Repository using the Global 1km Dataset by Stefan Kollet ( /p/scratch/cesmtst/kollet1/globaltest/ ).
 Then using 4, 8, 16 nodes on juwels yielded the performance-scaling plots found at `benchmarking/plots`.
 Shows HeATs capability to handle datasets too large to fit onto a single node.